NavInfoNC/json-script/docs/format.rst

 Constant Value
 --------------

-Constant values are used to express that a symbol must have the specified value.
+Constant values are used to express that a symbol must have a specific value.
 The equal sign is used to differentiate it from a Literal Type.

 .. code-block:: jss